piegope/doc/docs/en/server/web-interface/administration/configuration/server-settings/general/email.md

 Password
 		</td>
 		<td>
-Enter your password to connect to your SMTP server.
+Password used to connect to the SMTP server.
 		</td>
 	</tr>
 	<tr>